How to Build a Bigger, Wider, Thicker Back

 There’s some truth here, for sure.
 But your back is more than just your lats and spinal erectors.
 If you aren’t paying attention, you might be doing chin-ups, rows, pulldowns, and pullovers in a way that works the exact same muscles with every exercise, failing to stimulate all the other muscles in your back.

-How to Target Different Back Muscles
+How to Stimulate Your Back Muscles

 There’s quite a lot of overlap between your back muscles.
 Rows, chin-ups, and deadlifts train almost all of your back muscles.
 However, they won’t necessarily challenge those muscles enough to stimulate balanced muscle growth.
 As a result, the best way to build a bigger, fuller back is to combine together a few different movements, each of them emphasizing different back muscles.

-Then, once you’ve built a big back, it’s very easy to maintain your size and strength.
+Then, once you’ve built a big back, it’s easy to maintain your size and strength.
 If you do some chin-ups and deadlifts every week, that’s more than enough to maintain all of your back muscles.

 The Best Lat Exercises